liam-mitchell/inne/README.md

 If neither 'levels' or 'episodes' is specified, inne++ defaults to level scores.

+### Display a list of all your high scores
+- *list*
+- *list for \<username\>*

+inne++ will send you a text file containing all level and episode high scores for the specified user listed by rank.

+If a username isn't specified, inne++ will use the one the user specified earlier.

 ### Initialize inne++
 - *hello*
 - *hi*

 When inne++ first joins a channel, in order to start sending levels and episodes of the day, you have to say hi.
 Note that if you run this in a private message before you run it in the channel, inne++ will send the levels/episodes to your PMs instead of the channel, so don't do that ;)

+## License and attributions
+This project is licensed under the terms of the MIT license (see LICENSE.txt in the root directory of the project).

+Special thanks to jg9000, eru_bahagon and EddyMataGallos from the N forums for their work on NHigh (https://forum.droni.es/viewtopic.php?f=79&t=10472), which inspired most of the high-scoring features in inne++, and provided key guidance on using the N high scores API.